11 Tips How to Avoid Crowds in Zion National Park

 Way back in 2014 when I first went to Zion, bikes in Zion Canyon weren’t really a thing.
 Now you’ll see them all over Zion.
 My hope is that doesn’t get out of hand, but in theory it’s a wonderful idea and it looks so fun.
 It’s actually the perfect way to explore the canyon without ever getting on the shuttle.

-Springdale boasts plenty of outfitters offering bike rentals.
-You don’t have to commit to a full day.
-Rentals are available for half-day and even smaller increments.
-I browsed a few site and found prices from $50 (USD) for half day, to $80 for all day.
-Not too bad for something that gives you the freedom to see the canyon without the hassle of of the crowds.
-Zion Guru, Zion Outfitter and Zion Peddler all have great bike options.
+Springdale has many outfitters offering bike rentals with flexible options.
+You can opt for half-day rentals so there’s no need to commit to a full day, with prices from around $50 (USD) for half day, to $110 for all day.
+Not too bad for something that gives you the freedom to see the canyon without the crowds.
+Zion Cycles, a full service bike shop right outside the entrance to the park, has awesome bike options and even offers guided tours.

 10. Visit Kolob Canyons

-If you plan to visiting, be sure to pack water, snacks, and appropriate hiking gear and don’t miss the park visitor center.
+When visiting, be sure to have plenty of water, snacks and appropriate hiking gear on hand.
+And don’t miss the park visitor center at the entrance, right off the interstate.

 Zion National Park FAQ